miracle0930/FlickrGallery/README.md

 Controllers | Use `GalleryCollectionViewController` to show a list of photos.
 Use `PhotoViewController` to show photo's detail.

 ## Features
-- Load photos asynchrounsly and use NSCache to store downloaded photo, to optimize the performance of UICollectionView.
+- Load photos asynchronously and use NSCache to store downloaded photo, to optimize collectionView's scroll effect.
 - Supported UICollectionView pagination when scroll to the bottom.
 - Auto-Layout supported on both portrait and landscape direction.
+- Error pop up when connection lost, like when user turns on flying mode.

 ## Unit Test
 FlickrGalleryTests | Intro